typedefs/typedefs/Typedefs_Syntax.md

           | Mor      : b
 ```

-(An example directly taken from our `FSM-oracle` project)
+(This example was directly taken from our `FSM-oracle` project.)

 ## Named fields

 You can also use the `|` syntax to include names for your type constructors if you find that `+`
 obscures the meaning of your constructors.
-However, `|`-declarations cannot be nester, wheras
+However, `|`-declarations cannot be nested, whereas
 `+`, `*` and `^` can.

 ```